-Included in the gross unrecognized tax benefits balance as of June 30, 2016 are \$21.5 million of tax positions which would affect income tax expense if recognized.
+The gross unrecognized tax benefits balance as of June 30, 2017 is \$27.4 million which would affect income tax expense if recognized.
 The Company recognizes interest and penalties related to unrecognized tax benefits within the income tax expense line in the accompanying Consolidated Statement of Operations and Comprehensive Income.
 Accrued interest and penalties are included within the related tax liability line in the Consolidated Balance Sheet.
-As of June 30, 2016, the Company had \$1.7 million accrued interest related to uncertain tax matters.
-The Company believes that it is reasonably possible that a decrease of up to \$1.7 million in unrecognized tax benefits may occur due to settlements with tax authorities or statute lapses.
+As of June 30, 2017, the Company had \$2.4 million accrued interest related to uncertain tax matters.
+The Company believes that it is reasonably possible that a decrease of up to \$3.4 million in unrecognized tax benefits may occur due to settlements with tax authorities or statute lapse.
 The Company files income tax returns in the United States, various states and certain foreign jurisdictions.
-Tax years 2013 through 2016 are subject to examination by the U.S. federal tax authorities.
-Tax years 2012 through 2016 are subject to examination by the state tax authorities.
-Tax years 2010 through 2016 are generally subject to examination by certain foreign tax authorities.
-There are no income tax examinations currently in process.
+Tax years 2011 through 2017 are subject to examination by the U.S. federal tax authorities and by certain foreign tax authorities.

 On July 27, 2015, in Altera Corp. vs. Commissioner, the U.S. Tax Court issued an opinion related to the treatment of stock-based compensation expense in an intercompany cost-sharing arrangement.
-On February 19, 2016, the Internal Revenue Service filed a notice of appeal and has not withdrawn the requirement to include stock-based compensation from its regulations; and on June 27, 2016, the Internal Revenue Service appealed the court's decision to the Ninth Circuit Court of Appeals.
+On June 27, 2016, the Internal Revenue Service appealed the court's decision to the Ninth Circuit Court of Appeals.
+On November 10, 2016, the Internal Revenue Service filed its reply brief.

 We have reviewed this case and its potential impact on Ubiquiti and concluded that no adjustment to the consolidated financial statements is appropriate at this time.
 We will continue to monitor ongoing developments and potential impacts to our consolidated financial statements.